 For Americans eighteen and older this has never been more relevant.

-In1990 I sought to learn about our nation’s first people by going to them.
+In 1990 I sought to learn about our nation’s first people by going to them.
 I left a high profile position at a well known institution, sold or gave away most of my possessions, packed up my pick up, and traveled to a dusty border town trusting my inner compass.
-There was a man and woman who agreed to take me on as an apprentice and student to help me understand American culture and my own life’s course through an examination of my country’s historical relationship with the First Americans and with the land, water, air, and wildlife of the North American continent.
+There was a Mojave elder and Iroquois teacher who agreed to take me on as an apprentice and student to help me understand American culture and my own life’s course through an examination of my country’s historical relationship with the First Americans and with the land, water, air, and wildlife of the North American continent.

 Why did I do that, you may wonder.
 I had come to the realization that instead of my nation being a beacon of light in the world, it was in fact an empire to many other nations and peoples whose cultural beliefs and lands were at odds with ours.
 How could there be hunger in a land of plenty?
-Why were democratic rights applied conditionally to members of our own society and in the world – and my culture accept that?
+Why were democratic rights applied conditionally to members of our own society and in the world – and why did Americans allow that?
 How could we destroy the great natural beauty and abundance of our lands even while extolling how much we love it?

 One day I sat looking out the picture windows of my corporate office on a singing blue-sky day in southern California.
 Internally I felt lost and weak.
 My eyes settled on a book that had lain unread on my shelves for many years: Touch the Earth (T.C.
 McLuhan.)
-It is a book of Indian values from Indian voices.
+It is a book of Indigenous values from Native American voices.

 The next three years of living in the daily presence of two American Indian educators (one a Mojave elder, college professor, Korean veteran and social worker; the other an Iroquois artist and musician) changed the way I see myself and the world around me.
 I still believe the experience made me a better person.
 But the story of how that evolved is a hard one and definitely not what I had expected.
 The path to self-understanding is a crucible where falseness is burned away and a tender new skin grown.
 It requires humility, determination, and humor.
 It is anything but glamorous.